The Competition And Consumer Act

 The ACL prohibits a raft of specific “unfair” practices.
 These include pyramid schemes, bait advertising, certain practices in relation to pricing, prizes and gifts, and the making of certain false and misleading representations in connection with the supply, possible supply or promotion of goods and services.

-- a guarantee that goods will be of an acceptable quality.
-Goods are of an acceptable quality if they are as fit for all the purposes for which goods of that kind are commonly supplied, acceptable in appearance and finish, and are free from defects, safe and durable as a reasonable consumer would regard as acceptable, and
+- A guarantee that goods will be of an acceptable quality.
+Goods are of an acceptable quality if they are as fit for all the purposes for which goods of that kind are commonly supplied, acceptable in appearance and finish, and as free from defects, safe and durable as a reasonable consumer would regard as acceptable, and

 Guarantees in relation to the supply of services include: